binkley/wrong-place-wrong-time/homebrewery.md

 and all manner of ruffians and ne’er-do-wells.
 Much of the poor live here, victims and villains alike.
 Warehouses, poorhouses and tenements dominate.
 The streets are steep and narrow; signs or guideposts are rare but you know your way.
-Near Snail Street is your shabby 3rd-floor flop on Dust Alley—a bolthole good enough for your needs.
+Near Snail Street is your shabby 3rd-floor flop on Dust Alley&mdash;a bolthole good enough for your needs.

 Everything is muddy or wet from the late afternoon rain, and through clouds a